Web3MADE/movie-rating-app/README.md

 bun dev
 ```

+In another terminal, navigate to /server, and install dependencies as before.
+Once installed, start the server as before.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the frontend.
+Open [http://localhost:9000](http://localhost:9000/docs) with your browser to see the swagger UI.

 # Frontend Documentation